-Political cards: A political action card can be played to call a referendum as an action, or it can be burned during a referendum to gain a vote.
+Political cards: A political action card can be played to call a referendum as an action, or it can be discarded during a referendum to gain a vote.

 Combat cards: These are played by minions when in combat (see Combat, sec.
 6.4).

-Reaction cards: A ready untapped minion can play a reaction card in response to an action taken by another Methuselah's minion (an action taken by one of a Methuselah's minions cannot be reacted to by any of her own minions).
+Reaction cards: A ready unlocked minion can play a reaction card in response to an action taken by another Methuselah's minion (an action taken by one of a Methuselah's minions cannot be reacted to by any of her own minions).
 A minion cannot play the same reaction card more than once during a single action.
-A reaction card does not tap the minion using it.
+A reaction card does not lock the minion using it.

 Reflex cards: A minion can play a reflex card to cancel a specified kind of card played against him as it is played.

 |Powers: These action cards are only playable by Imbueds (see the Imbued Rules appendix).|